---------------------------------------

 The shriek of an alarm interrupted his thoughts.
 T-Bone rolled onto his side to look up.
 Patterns of light blared along the side of the nuclear plant's main building.
 The wail of a siren joined the alarm not minutes later.
 Fuzzy figures hurried from an exit several feet beyond his position, yelling, urgent.
 Their screams becoming one with the general melee.

 T-Bone blinked.
 He was suddenly unable to comprehend it all, his vision blurring.
 "What...?" the tabby whispered, dazed.
-The world seemed to be exploding around him and he felt uninterested.
+The world seemed to be exploding around him and he felt disinterested.

 Razor was only a dark figure in T-Bone's vision by the time he bent to pluck the tranquilizer dart from the back of the big kat's neck.